lterrac/circuit-retiming/README.md

 - Graph File extension:
   - `.dot` files

+## Code structure

+The algorithms are contained in the files:

+- `src.wd.wd.py`: contains the code of WD algorithm.
+- `src.opt.opt.py` contains both OPT1, OPT2, FEAS and CP algorithms.
+- `src.retimer.retimer.py`: object that wraps WD and OPT algorithms.

 ## Testing
-First of all install all the dependencies listed in `/requirements.txt`then you can either import the test functions that can be found under `/test` or just modify the main section at the end of each file.
+First of all, install all the dependencies listed in `/requirements.txt`then you can either import the test functions that can be found under `/test` or just modify the main section at the end of each test file.

-Before launching the tests is necessary to change the global variable `root` by substituting the `path_to_the_repo` with the global path where the repository is located.
-I have no idea why but my virtual environment does not recognize python paths so I have done this workaround.

 In `test/test.py` there are the following test categories:
-- `Random`: this runs the algorithms on a test suite of 200 graphs random generated graphs.At runtime its edge weights are also changed.
-See `src.utils.utilities.py` at function  `node_randomizer`.
+- `Random`: this runs the algorithms on a test suite of random generated graphs.
+At runtime the graphs edge weights are also changed.
+See the function  `node_randomizer` at `src.utils.utilities.py`.
 - `Correlator`: test the circuit described in the paper with also the option to customize the circuit length (it suffices to pass the desired number of nodes to the test function).

 In `/test/performance.py` there are:
-- `CPU Performance`: run the algorithms on graphs and print the execution time (already embedded inside the `opt.py` class).
+- `CPU Performance`: run the algorithms on graphs and print the execution time (this functionality is already embedded inside the `src.opt.opt.py` class).
 - `CPU Profiler`: run the algorithms with cProfiler and print the output in `/profile-results-optimized`.
 This can be visualized with the `snakeviz` tool.
 - `MEM Profiler`: run the algorithms with memory-profiler and print the output in `/profile-results-optimized`.
 This can be visualized with the `snakeviz` tool.